-If you return to an employer that participates in the VRS Group Life Insurance Program and you were covered as a retiree, you will resume your active member coverage.
+If you return to an employer that participates in the VRS Group Life Insurance Program and you had this coverage as a retiree, you will resume your active member coverage.
 Your coverage will be based on the compensation you earn upon reemployment or your highest career compensation as a VRS-covered employee if you have 20 or more years of creditable service.
 If you were not covered under the program as a retiree, you will be enrolled automatically upon reemployment.

-If you return to an employer that does not participate in the VRS Group Life Insurance Program and you were covered as a retiree, your coverage will continue at the level to which it had reduced before reemployment.
+If you return to an employer that does not participate in the VRS Group Life Insurance Program and you had retiree coverage, your coverage will continue at the level to which it had reduced before reemployment.
 For more information, see Chapter 5-Group Life Insurance Program and Chapter 13-Insurance in Retirement.